mdpetters/cee200/index.md

 #### Digital Course Components
 Students may be required to disclose personally identifiable information to other students in the course, via digital tools, such as email or web-postings, where relevant to the course.
 Examples include online discussions of class topics, and posting of student coursework.
 All students are expected to respect the privacy of each other by not sharing or using such information outside the course.

-*Digital Course Components:* Digital course components may include the GitHub Classroom platform.
+*Digital Course Components:* Digital course components include
+- GitHub Classroom platform.
+- Canvas LMS
+- PollEverywhere

 #### Non-Discrimination Policy
 It is the policy of the University of California Riverside not to engage in discrimination against or harassment of any person employed or seeking employment with the University of California on the basis of race, color, national origin, religion, sex, gender, gender expression, gender identity, pregnancy, physical or mental disability, medical condition, genetic information, ancestry, marital status, age, sexual orientation, citizenship, or service in the uniformed services.
 Furthermore, University policy prohibits retaliation against any member of the University community filing a complaint of discrimination or harassment.
 This policy is intended to be consistent with the provisions of applicable State and Federal laws and University policies.